elh/ePhone/README.md

 Shout out Sam Osborne for the [tutorial](https://www.youtube.com/watch?v=SQRqU3N3ehs).
 As of initial spike, the only additive things I had to do were figure out the positioning values for the model I wanted to use and add occlusion.

 **TODO**
-- [ ] Add some info/help context
+- [x] Add some info/help context (update: very basic)
-- [ ] Add more of an environment. interactive?
 - [x] Support landscape mode
-- [ ] Manage link clicks inside iframe.
+- [ ] Manage link clicks inside iframe?
 Many sites will be blocked
+- [ ] Add more of an environment. interactive?
 - [ ] Make this a lib.
 Could be used as a goofy Youtube player